Lighthouse Friends Home Page

 Sandusky Harbor Breakwater, OH

-Sandusky Pierhead Light
+Sandusky Pierhead Light in 1926

 Although hardly worthy of a postcard, the light tower did make the news during the summer of 1933.
 On July 2 of that year, more than 100 men were enjoying themselves fishing along the jetty when a sudden northeaster sent them scrambling for shelter.
 The native Sanduskians headed for shore, but a group of ten Clevelanders sought refuge in the lantern room at the outer end of the jetty.
-What they didn't know was that at the time the structure was both unmanned and locked, and soon the rising water swept away any hope of retreat.
+What they didn’t know was that the structure was both unmanned and locked, and soon the rising water swept away any hope of retreat.
 As the waves reached almost forty feet, the men were forced to cling to the steel supports to keep from drowning.
 No rescue boat could brave the violent storm, leaving the men stranded for the rest of the day and all through the subsequent night.
 The fishermen clung tenaciously to the tower for their lives, as the waves incessantly battered them and the temperature steadily dropped.

 The oldest man in the group, John Chappel, told of the fishermen's efforts to stay awake and alive.
 "It was awful cold.
 We were standing with our feet on the concrete base of the structure and our arms wrapped in the steel support.
 There was just about room for us.
 My son was with me, and all night I had to see that he kept awake.
 That is what we all had to watch.
 As soon as somebody got looking as if he would go to sleep we jabbed him in the ribs.
 We had to do it.
 It was awful cold."